jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 Nothing in section 77A invalidates any contract, or transfer of ownership, made without the written consent of the Bank.

 ### 78 Carrying on business in prudent manner
-(1) In— the Bank shall confine its consideration to the following matters:
+(1) In—the Bank shall confine its consideration to the following matters:
   (a) having regard, under section 73(2)(c), to the ability of an applicant for registration as a registered bank to carry on its business or proposed business in a prudent manner; or
   (b) determining under section 77(2)(f) or section 113(1)(e) that a registered bank has not carried on its business in a prudent manner,—
   (c) capital in relation to the size and nature of the business or proposed business: